 Važanová was a member of the Society for Ethnomusicology and the International Council for Traditions of Music and Dance (ICTMD), and she has been representing RILM at the conferences of the Music Library Association (MLA) and the International Association of Music Libraries, Archives and Documentation Centers (IAML).

 She completed her PhD in Ethnomusicology at the Graduate Center of CUNY in 2008.
-Her research studies—focused on the music of ethnic groups, transformational processes in musical cultures of Europe, wedding traditions of Slavic people, and the music of Slovak Americans in New York City—have been widely published.
+Her research —focused on the music of ethnic groups, transformational processes in musical cultures of Europe, wedding traditions of Slavic people, and the music of Slovak Americans in New York City—has been widely published.
 Jadranka lectured on Slovak traditional music in Zagreb, Vienna, and Berlin, and taught world music classes at Hunter College.